Understanding the temperature response of biological systems: Part I -- Phenomenological descriptions and microscopic models: Microscopic models

 \section{Microscopic models}

 Microscopic models aim to derive rate–temperature relationships directly from the physics and chemistry of elementary reactions.
 They treat biological processes as thermally activated transitions, whether barrier crossing, formation of a transition state, or enzyme-mediated catalysis.
 In doing so they provide a mechanistic foundation for the exponential rise of rates with temperature and the deviations from Arrhenius scaling observed near thermal limits.
 In contrast to phenomenological fits, which summarize the shape of empirical curves, microscopic models address the origin of temperature dependence at the level of reaction steps.
 Below, we outline the central theoretical frameworks developed for this purpose.
+For a more comprehensive overview of the fundamental principles of chemical and enzyme kinetics, we refer the readers to Chapters I and II of a seminal textbook by Cornish-Bowden~\cite{cornish2013fundamentals}.